jjcurtin/book_iaml/dev/applications.md

 ## learning curves

+- How and why
+- how to calculate with small samples?  issues with large samples?
 - review figs
-- how to calculate with small samples?  issues with large samples?

-pipeline vs end to end
+## pipeline vs end to end

-what if no human level performance? how to publish ml in ss
+- when have we seen each?
+- costs and benefits vs. possible?